File Storage

 In normal use, the application does not serve file bytes itself.
 The platform issues a download URL after it has established that the principal can read the relevant entity field.

-That is the right default for most apps because it preserves the clean separation:
+This is the right default for most apps:

 - your app decides who can access the entity